 In this article, we explore the basic principles of powerful copywriting, including how to write from your customers’ perspective, build trust, and craft a strong call to action.
 Here are our top five do’s and don’ts of email copywriting strategies to make sure your emails get opened and clicked on:

 Do: Make it about them

 Writing great copy really isn’t about talking about yourself, your product or your business.
-Copywriting is about getting into your customers’ minds, figuring out what matters to them, and bridging the gap between their frustrations or interests and the solution/benefit your product provides.
+Copywriting is about figuring out what matters to your customers and bridging the gap between their frustrations or interests and the solution/benefit your product provides.

 Put Yourself in Your Customers’ Shoes

 First, identify your customers’ potential pain points or problems, and try to look at the world from their perspective.
 What might they be struggling with?
 What solutions could your business offer to alleviate some of the burdens they might face?
 What could they improve on?
 What is keeping them up at night?

 Once you have a sense of your customers’ problems, concerns and interests, bridge the gap.
 Connect your product or service to them as the solution they’ve been looking for.
 Be specific and personalize your solutions to each customer’s unique problem.
 Show them exactly how you can help.
 Don’t, however, just rattle off a long list of your features and expect them to understand.

 Have you ever been in an extremely one-sided conversation?
 Where it almost feels like a monologue, and you can barely get at word in?
 These conversations are awkward and boring, and the same applies to email content.

 Remember, connecting with your customers on an emotional level is much more effective in achieving customer loyalty.
 Instead of just listing off your features, tell them about the benefits your product or service provides and how those benefits will positively impact them day-to-day.

 Here are some of the values of emotionally connected customers: